rbaker26/SAP1EMU/.github/CONTRIBUTING.md

 #### Testing & CI/CD
 The SAP1Emu Project is nearly full CI/CD and has a lot of different testing methods built in.
 This includes Unit Tests, Integration Tests, Coverage Metrics, Benchmarking, and Security Scanning.
 Except for Coverage Metrics, all other tests must pass for a pull request to be considered.
 If the tests do not pass, don't worry.
 We are here to help.

-If a Coverage Metrics fails, we will consider it on a case-by-case bases.
+If a Coverage Metrics fails, we will consider it on a case-by-case basis.

 #### Final Steps